ragnarlotus/vue-flux-docs/src/v6/components/vue-flux.md

 If no height defined, will calculate the height using a 16:9 ratio.

-If you want to define a size, avoid using `width` and `height` in the style attibte as those values will be applied always, even in full screen.
-So better use a class in `vue-flux` component to set the `style` attribute in the parent to set a specific size.
+If you want to define a size, avoid using `width` and `height` in the style attibute as those values will be applied always, even in full screen.
+So better use a class in `vue-flux` component or set the `style` attribute in the parent to set a specific size.

 ## Properties